-On this one day Cachicata Trek, retracing the path of Incas which they took to transport the stones from the quarry to Ollantaytambo, we will reach Cachicata Quarry.
+You will be retracing the path of Incas which they took to transport the stones from the quarry to Ollantaytambo, we will reach the Quarry.
 It is an impressive site.
 Here you will notice some remains of finely carved pink granite stones scattered around.
-They pieces of stones are testament to the major stone work in Ollantaytambo which was never realised.
+These pieces of stones are testament to the major stone work in Ollantaytambo which was never realised.

 This is a lifetime experience that many trekkers are still unaware of.